steven2358/kafbox/README.md

 - Kernel Normalized Least-Mean-Square algorithm with Coherence Criterion, as proposed in C. Richard, J.C.M.
 Bermudez, P. Honeine, "Online Prediction of Time Series Data With Kernels," IEEE Transactions on Signal Processing, vol.57, no.3, pp.1058,1067, March 2009.
 - Recursive Least-Squares algorithm with exponential weighting (RLS), as described in S. Haykin, "Adaptive Filtering Theory (3rd Ed.)", Prentice Hall, Chapter 13.
 - Multikernel Normalized Least Mean Square algorithm with Coherence-based Sparsification (MKNLMS-CS), as proposed in M. Yukawa, "Multikernel Adaptive Filtering", IEEE Transactions on Signal Processing, vol.60, no.9, pp.4672-4682, Sept.
 2012.
-- Parallel HYperslab Projection along Affine SubSpace (PHYPASS) algorithm, as described in M. Takizawa and M. Yukawa, "An Efficient Data-Reusing Kernel Adaptive Filtering Algorithm Based on Parallel Hyperslab Projection Along Affine Subspace," 2013 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), pp.3557-3561, May 2013.
+- Parallel HYperslab Projection along Affine SubSpace (PHYPASS) algorithm, as proposed in M. Takizawa and M. Yukawa, "An Efficient Data-Reusing Kernel Adaptive Filtering Algorithm Based on Parallel Hyperslab Projection Along Affine Subspace," 2013 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), pp.3557-3561, May 2013.
+- Fixed-budget kernel least mean squares (FB-KLMS) algorithm, as proposed in Rzepka, D., "Fixed-budget kernel least mean squares," 2012 IEEE 17th Conference on Emerging Technologies & Factory Automation (ETFA), vol., no., pp.1,4, 17-21 Sept.
+2012.

 How to contribute code to the toolbox
 -------------------------------------
 Option 1: email it to me (steven@gtas.dicom.unican.es)

-Option 2: [Fork the toolbox on GitHub](https://github.com/steven2358/kafbox), push your change to a named branch, then send me a pull request.
+Option 2: [fork the toolbox on GitHub](https://github.com/steven2358/kafbox), push your change to a named branch, then send me a pull request.

 License
 -------